-Lincoln Equities Group’s seven-story, $1 billion mixed-use development on the Astoria waterfront is likely to snag City Council approval Wednesday.
+Lincoln Equities Group’s seven-tower, $1 billion mixed-use development on the Astoria waterfront is likely to snag City Council approval Wednesday.

 The council’s Subcommittee on Zoning and Franchises is still in the process of working out a few remaining kinks, and support from a key lawmaker — Peter Vallone Jr. — is not a sure thing.
 Still, the Hallets Point project is expected to get the green light, moving its way up to full council approval in the same day.